MaZe3D/CantStop/README.md

 ## Build process
 The build process is done via the MinGW-64 Compiler within a Linux environment.
 To build on Windows you need a running version of WSL to cross-compile the code.
 The following example is done with an Ubuntu 22.04 LTS Instance in WSL2.
+WSL1 and Ubuntu 20.04 are also supported.
 ### Dependencies
 The Dependencies for this Software are the following:
 - `build-essential`,